Deliciously seasoned and roasted to perfection these garam masala Brussels sprouts are a fantastic addition to your holiday table.

 With a bit of sweetness from the brown sugar, a little acid from the vinegar, and a little spice from the garam masala, these garam masala brussels sprouts are packed with flavor.
 This is one dish that I’ll happily eat any day of the week, but happily add it to my holiday table as well.

 The creation of this recipe, can actually be chalked up to pure laziness.
 A few weeks ago I was making my Garam Masala Salmon and wanted to serve it with Brussels sprouts.
 While I am keeping an open mind about these little cabbages, I’m not ready to eat them with just salt and pepper, and I wasn’t sure what flavors would compliment the salmon.

 Exhaustion got the best of me and I decided what was good for the salmon, was good for the Brussels sprouts.
 Lucky me, it worked out.
 I was so impressed that I made them 3 times the next week just to get the recipe right.
-In fact, these are so good that my Brussels sprout hating husband has requested that I make them for Christmas dinner too.

 For those of you that are unfamiliar with garam masala, it’s an Indian spice blend that you can typically find it in the spice aisle of your local grocery store.
 Typically it contains a combination of coriander, cinnamon, cumin, cardamon, black and white pepper, clove, and various other spices depending on the region.
 Each blend will be slightly different, but I haven’t yet found one that I truly dislike.